 Let’s take a brochure as an example.

-In most cases at Kona Impact, the client pays a design fee and a printing fee and expects a box of brochures as the product.
-In fact, when we begin a brochure project, we discuss printing with the client and give him or her price quotes.
+In most cases at Kona Impact, the client pays design and printing fees and expects a box of brochures as the product.
+When we begin a brochure project, we discuss printing with the client and give him or her price quotes.
 There are conceivably three prices:

 - Supply the client with an editable file template.
 This is often a very high price quote because the client will require a license for the font and a license for any stock art.
-Likewise, we will not make any money on the printing or future revisions, so all of our costs and profits need to be recouped and made at a one-time sales point.
-Finally, we would in effect be teaching our craft and techniques, so the cost has to be very high.
+Likewise, we will not make any money on the printing or future revisions, so our costs and profits need to be recouped and produced at a one-time sales point.
+Finally, we would be teaching our craft and techniques, so the price has to be very high.

 - Design and print a brochure.
 This is probably 95% of our print projects.
 We provide a quote for the design and printing of a brochure.
 The client saves money overall because of a reduced design fee, and our access to trade printers allows us to get exceptional printing rates.

 We don’t like telling clients that we will not give them a working or editable file, as they inevitably reply that they have “paid for the work.”
-The truth is they have paid for a product, which is a brochure, website, or sign, and not for the instruction manual and tools to replicate the product.
-There is a huge difference.
+The truth is they have paid for a product, a brochure, a website, or a sign, not for the instruction manual and tools to replicate the product.
+There is a vast difference.

 We recommend that clients ask for what they want when they begin discussions with a design company.
 Make it clear that you want to pay for an editable or working file upon completion.
 You might also want to specify that no stock art or non-system fonts are used to avoid licensing issues.
 Expect to pay a lot more if you are working with a professional design company, and expect that the provider might not want the job at the price you’re willing to pay.